developer-zebra/developer-zebra-site/src/emdk-for-xamarin/6-0/guide/nuget/index.md

 #### Windows

-The following instructions apply to Visual Studio 2017.
+The following instructions apply to Visual Studio 2017 (later versions might vary slightly).
 A supported version of Visual Studio must be installed to complete the steps below.
 If necessary, [install Visual Studio](https://visualstudio.microsoft.com/downloads/) before proceeding.

-**To install the NuGet package in Visual Studio 2017 for Windows**:
+**To install the NuGet package in Visual Studio for Windows**:

 1. From within a project, right-click the project name and **select "Manage NuGet Packages..."** from the menu:
 	<img alt="image" style="height:276px" src="setup_01.png"/>